mouradsidhoumi/mouradsidhoumi/README.md

-### Hi there 👋
+# ℌ𝔦 𝔱𝔥𝔢𝔯𝔢 👋
-I'm Morad, a jr 🕸 👨‍💻, & Bsc 🎓!
+### I'm Morad, a Jr 🕸 👨‍💻 ◔◡◔

+- 🎓 I’m currently pursuing a master degree of Information Systems and Data, and doing freeCodeCamp projects on 🆓⏳!
+<!--
+**mouradsidhoumi/mouradsidhoumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on freeCodeCamp projects
 - 🌱 I’m currently learning CSS3, JavaScript
-<!--
-**mouradsidhoumi/mouradsidhoumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...